California Divorce Process

 Your Los Angeles divorce attorney will also advise you about things that you should or should not do while your case is pending, as your actions during a divorce can have an impact on the way that a court views your financial and personal situation.
 As a result, inappropriate Facebook or Twitter posts or comments made to others could have a negative impact on the way that your case is resolved.
 Learn the steps to take if you are emotionally abused during a California divorce.

 Fortunately, when you retain a skilled divorce lawyer at our law firm, we will advise you about how to conduct your affairs so that your rights are fully protected.
 We can also help you change your name.
 See our blog: What If My Spouse Is Recklessly Spending During our Divorce Process?

 Contact a Los Angeles Divorce Attorney to Review Your Case

 Whether you are considering divorce, have filed for divorce, or your spouse has filed for divorce, it is important to protect your legal interests during this challenging time.
+We can help you avoid the common mistakes when planning a divorce.
 Call (818) 528-3471 or contact us online to schedule your free consultation with the experienced Los Angeles attorneys at Furman & Zavatsky.
 We offer the personalized service that will help you navigate the divorce process successfully.